 If water distribution systems were designed with the intention of the liquid flowing in one direction only, then the exact opposite of that would be pretty catastrophic, right?
 Well, it happens often enough for there to be a name for it – it’s called ‘backflow’.

-So in an effort to make sure you don’t get stuck with your tail between your legs, here’s why you don’t want backflow:
+First thing’s first, to make sure you don’t get stuck with your tail between your legs, here’s the gist on backflow:

-- It pushes harmful substances like used water, industrial fluids and/or gases back into the plumbing system, thus infiltrating pipes that distribute potable (drinkable) water
+- Backflow pushes harmful substances like used water, industrial fluids and/or gases back into the plumbing system, thus infiltrating pipes that distribute potable (drinkable) water

-- Toilet odours, vapors, and even solid contents can be drawn into household plumbing
+- If backflow occurs, toilet odours, vapours and even solid contents can be drawn into household plumbing

 - It’s plain-old dangerous, harmful to your health and for lack of a better word, gross

-Backflow prevention is most important in commercial plumbing where the safety of employees and the general public is paramount.
-For example, where there is a risk of chemical-contaminated water entering drinkable tap water in company cafes, tea rooms, bathrooms or drinking fountains.
+If you’re a commercial enterprise, it is your responsibility to ensure you comply with all relevant backflow prevention obligations specific to your business.
 Common sources of contamination are industrial workshops, manufacturing operations, and commercial agriculture practices that utilise pest control chemicals and fertilisers.
 Other sources include foot spas, swimming pools, and areas where there is a medium to high risk of contaminated water backflow.

 Backflow prevention devices must be installed at the property boundary’s water meter, protecting the potable water supply for the entire property.
 This method of boundary protection is called containment.
-A backflow preventer eliminates the risk of contamination at any cross-connection points in the plumbing system, ensuring the safety and health of your family, employees, and any thirsty puppy that makes a stop at the office – you know it happens.
+A backflow preventer eliminates the risk of contamination at any cross-connection points in the plumbing system, ensuring the safety and health of your customers, employees and any thirsty puppy that makes a stop at the office!

-Water Corporation will send an annual letter to the property owner regarding backflow device maintenance.
+Your Water Corporation will send an annual letter to the property owner regarding backflow device maintenance.
 Failure to maintain such a backflow device with the appropriate backflow testing procedures will result in a non-compliance notice and a possible fine of up to $2,000.
-On top of this, you’ll get a daily penalty for as long as the owner fails to comply with the terms of the notice.
+On top of this, you’ll get a daily penalty for as long as you fail to comply with the terms of the notice.